History of Best Buy in Timeline

 1969: Schulze Buys Out Partner

-In 1969, Sound of Music had three stores, and Richard Schulze bought out his business partner.
+In 1969, Richard Schulze bought out his business partner at Sound of Music.

 By 1978, Sound of Music operated nine stores throughout Minnesota.

-In 1981, the Roseville Sound of Music store was hit by a tornado.
-Richard Schulze held a "Tornado Sale" of damaged and excess stock, which proved to be highly successful.
+In 1981, after a tornado damaged the Roseville Sound of Music location, Schulze held a "Tornado Sale" of damaged and excess stock, which was highly successful.

 1983: Rebranding to Best Buy

-In 1983, Sound of Music was rebranded as Best Buy Company, Inc., shifting its focus to consumer electronics.
-The company also expanded its product offerings to include home appliances and VCRs to broaden its customer base.
+In 1983, Sound of Music rebranded as Best Buy Co., Inc., shifting its focus to consumer electronics.

-In 1983, Sound of Music was renamed Best Buy Company, Inc. Best Buy also expanded its product offerings to include home appliances and VCRs, and opened its first superstore in Burnsville, Minnesota.
+In 1983, Sound of Music was renamed Best Buy Company, Inc. The company expanded its product offerings to include home appliances and VCRs.
+The first Best Buy superstore opened in Burnsville, Minnesota.

 1985: Best Buy Goes Public